 So I choose not to participate, especially since studies haven't shown that dress codes do anything to improve

 academic achievement or school safety.
 School Dress-Up Days Courtesy of Steph Montgomery

 You might think I am a curmudgeon, but I refuse to participate in school dress-up days.
 They often require items my kids don't own, and are announced with such short notice that I don't have time to get them what they need.
 Besides, I refuse to buy special items just so my kids can wear them for one day.
 If they want to participate they can make note of the occasion and wear something they already own.
 Otherwise, I am not going to stress about it.

 School Fundraisers When my daughter started preschool, her school sent home a form for her first school fundraiser.
 I remember panicking, because I didn't have time to sell it for her or money to buy enough candy so she could win a cheap plastic toy.

 Then she started Kindergarten, and her school actually gave an option to make a donation of your choice and not be bothered about future fundraisers.
 It was awesome.

-Taking my kids school shopping is a special level of hell.
+school shopping is a special level of hell.
 Stores are crowded, items are picked over, and even if you take advantage of sales everything is still expensive.
 Now I order everything online and make peace with the fact that I'll occasionally have to return a few things.
 Life is too short for Target tantrums.
+Homework

 So when I found out that our district was offering busing, I signed my kids up as quickly as humanly possible.